kibade/samba-ad-dc/Add-Member-Server-to-Samba4-AD.md

-NTP_SERVER1             FQDN of NTP server to synch with DC1_ADDRESS             IP address of the existing "master" DC DC1_HOSTNAME            host name of the existing "master" DC IDMAP_RANGE             unique range of IDs for winbind idmap
+NTP_SERVER1             FQDN of NTP server to synch with DC1_ADDRESS             IP address of the existing "master" DC DC1_HOSTNAME            host name of the existing "master" DC DC1_TECHUSER            user on the existing "master" DC, allowed to SSH IDMAP_RANGE             unique range of IDs for winbind idmap
 ```
 Example settings: